“Creamy as well as savoury, this keralan dal curry evokes a sense of comfort when eaten.”

 - Rinse the dal several times under cold running water until the water runs clear.
-Drain with a sieve and add the dal to a heavy bottomed pot along with water and turmeric powder.
-Cover with a lid and allow the dal to simmer on a medium flame for 25-30 minutes until dal has fully cooked and doubled in size.
-Whilst the dal is cooking, move on to preparing the coconut paste.
+Then drain with a sieve and add the dal to a heavy bottomed pot along with water and turmeric powder.
+Cover with a lid and allow the dal to simmer over a medium flame for 25-30 minutes, or until the dal has fully cooked and doubled in size.

-- In a blender, grind grated coconut, cumin seeds, dried red chilli, a garlic clove and a shallot into a smooth paste.
-Add the blended paste to the cooked dal and simmer the curry for a further 5 minutes, covering with a lid.
-After 5 minutes check that your dal has fully cooked through, if it hasn’t, cook for another 5-10 minutes.
-Remove from the heat and set the prepared dal curry aside.
+- Into a blender, add grated coconut, cumin seeds, dried red chilli, a garlic clove, a shallot and grind into a smooth paste.
+Then add the blended paste to the cooked dal and simmer for a further 5 minutes.
+Remove the pot from the heat and set aside.

 4 servings per container